 What Counts as Pro Bono?

-Pro Bono service is designed to meet the legal needs of underrepresented groups.
+Pro bono service is designed to meet the legal needs of underrepresented groups.
 Examples of such work may include: charitable, religious, civic, community, governmental, health, or educational organizations working to address the needs of persons of disadvantaged or limited means; individuals, groups, or organizations seeking to secure or protect civil rights, civil liberties or public rights; or activities seeking to improve the law, the legal system, or the legal profession.

 Eligible pro bono work is uncompensated work completed for a nonprofit organization that otherwise could not afford legal services without significantly depleting its financial resources; a government program, such as the Guardian ad Litem program; or a private attorney representing a client on a no-fee basis.
 The work must be legal or law-related, requiring the utilization of legal skills developed in preparation for a career in law.

-For these purposes, competing or assisting (coaching undergraduates or other advisory roles) in mock trial competitions is not Pro Bono work.
+For these purposes, competing or assisting (coaching undergraduates or other advisory roles) in mock trial competitions is not pro bono work.
 Further, work provided for government entities does not qualify as pro bono work unless the service is designed to meet the needs of the aforementioned groups.

 Governmental work, including but not limited to District Attorney’s office, U.S. Attorney’s Office, and judicial clerkships, do not count as pro bono work.
 While these are excellent public interest opportunities, they do not satisfy the requisite service to an individual or group who would otherwise have access to legal help, which is required for pro bono work.

 Pro bono projects that you have personally arranged may count toward your total pro bono hours; it does not have to be a project arranged through the law school to qualify!
 However, students who arrange their own pro bono projects are encouraged to verify with the administration that their project does meet the definition of pro bono prior to beginning work.
-Any questions can be directed to the Office of Student Affairs.
+Any questions can be directed to the Office of Career & Student Development.

 Student Perspectives on Pro Bono Service